H3llKa1ser/IT-and-Security-101/Cryptography/Message Authentication Codes.md

 ### Digital Signatures: Can detect both malicious and accidental modification, but requires an overhead.
 Provides TRUE non-repudiation.

 ## Message + Symmetric Number + Hashing Algorithm = HMAC (Hashing Message Authentication Codes)

+### Cryptographic hash function that uses a symmetric key value and is used for data integrity and origin authentication

 ### Integrity and (reasonable) authenticity